Intranet-Development-Team/Intranet/README.md

 Files like `notifications.txt` will be created by the system with its first push notification.
 Directories like `Drafts`, `Logins`, `Mails` are alike.

-After starting the operation of Intranet, you should not delete any user as it may cause the system to throw `UnknownUsernameException` while reading content.
+After starting the operation of Intranet, you should not delete or modify any user's username as it may cause the system to throw `UnknownUsernameException` while reading user-related content.

-> Note that the username is the **unique identifier** of a user.
-One should not change the username when in operation, otherwise the user-specific content may become invalid.
-### Storage
 Most preset `.txt` files storing the content of Intranet can be initially empty (0 in length).
 Exceptions are `pfp.txt` and `password.txt` in user directories.
 Making them empty may result in error.
 ### Frontend
 The frontend is designed and programmed with Bootstrap 5.3, Bootstrap Icons 1.11.3, jQuery 3.6.4 and jQuery UI 1.13.2.